AgnieszkaNeu/GitHub-Repository-Explorer/README.md

 # GitHub Repo API

-A Spring Boot application used to fetch a GitHub user's public repositories.
+A Spring Boot application that fetches a GitHub user's public repositories (excluding forks) along with the names of their branches and the latest commit SHA for each branch.

 ## GitHub token